Kiruthika2084/Devops-professional/Configuration Management and Infrastructure as Code.md

  - To configure your Auto Scaling group to scale based on a schedule, you create a scheduled action.
  - At the specified time, Amazon EC2 Auto Scaling updates the group with the values for minimum, maximum, and desired size specified by the scaling action.
  - can create scheduled actions for scaling one time only or for scaling on a recurring schedule.

+#### App-DiscoveryService
+---

+ - AWS Application Discovery Service helps you plan your migration to the AWS cloud by collecting usage and configuration data about your on-premises servers.